estuary/flow/site/docs/guides/create-dataflow.md

   A form appears with the properties required for that connector.
   More details are on each connector are provided in the [connectors reference](../reference/Connectors/capture-connectors/README.md).

-5. Fill out the required properties and click **Test Config**.
+5. Fill out the required properties and click **Discover Endpoint**.

   Flow uses the provided information to initiate a connection to the source system.
   It identifies one or more data **resources** — these may be tables, data streams, or something else, depending on the connector.
 Each resource is mapped to a collection through a **binding**.

-  If there's an error, you'll be prompted to fix your configuration and test again.
+  If there's an error, you'll be prompted to fix and test your configuration.

 6. Look over the generated capture definition and the schema of the resulting Flow **collection(s)**.

   Flow generates catalog specifications as YAML files.
-  You can modify it by filling in new values in the form and clicking **Regenerate Catalog**, or by editing the YAML files directly in the web application.
+  You can modify it by filling in new values in the form and clicking **Discover Endpoint**, or by editing the YAML files directly in the web application.
   (Those who prefer a [command-line interface](../concepts/flowctl.md) can manage and edit YAML in their preferred development environment).